wuvt/rolled/README.md

 notes:

 * TODO
-    * un hardcode api keys etc.
+    * generate a read only typesense api key, which goes in the frontend
     * ingest
+    * rm tmp.py

 * americana spreadsheet
     * unnamed cols